ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

-Note that the continuation URL has been rotated since it was used by the client to make this call.
-The client polls the continuation URL after a 60 second timeout using the new handle.
+Note that the continuation URL and access token have been rotated since they were used by the client to make this call.
+The client polls the continuation URL after a 60 second timeout using this new information.

 ~~~
-POST /continue/BI9QNW6V9W3XFJK4R02D HTTP/1.1
+POST /continue/ATWHO4Q1WV HTTP/1.1
 Host: server.example.com
-Authorization: GNAP
+Authorization: GNAP G7YQT4KQQ5TZY9SLSS5E
 Detached-JWS: ejy0...
 ~~~

-The AS retrieves the pending request based on the URL, determines that it has been approved, and issues an access token.
+The AS retrieves the pending request based on the URL and access token, determines that it has been approved, and issues an access token for the client to use at the RS.

 ~~~
 Content-type: application/json